 3rd Place - Rope Access Training thanks to Vertech

-Students will spend the afternoon learning about the equipment, practice climbing and abseiling and simulate rescue scenarios on industrial rope and engineered decking access systems.
+Students will spend the afternoon learning about the equipment, practice climbing and abseiling and simulate rescue scenarios on an industrial rope and engineered decking access systems.

 Congratulations to Duncraig Senior High School for taking out Third Place.